 Prolonged elevations of blood Phe levels in patients with PKU can result in severe neurologic damage, including severe intellectual disability, developmental delay, microcephaly, delayed speech, seizures, and behavioral abnormalities.
 Conversely, prolonged levels of blood Phe that are too low have been associated with catabolism and endogenous protein breakdown, which has been associated with adverse developmental outcomes.
 Active management of dietary Phe intake while taking sapropterin dihydrochloride is required to ensure adequate Phe control and nutritional balance.
-Monitor blood Phe levels during treatment Clinical Considerations to ensure adequate blood Phe level control.
-Frequent blood monitoring is recommended in the pediatric Disease-Associated Maternal and/or Embryo-Fetal Risk population (see Dosage and Administration (2.2)).
+Monitor blood Phe levels during treatment to ensure adequate blood Phe level control.
+Frequent blood monitoring is recommended in the nediatric population [see Dosage and Administration (2.1)].